ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 ## AD, DNS, and NTP
 {: #vrw-dualregion-design-ad}

-The regulated workloads automation deploys a pair of Microsoft Windows VMs in each instance.
+The VMware Regulated Workloads automation deploys a pair of Microsoft Windows VMs in each instance.
 These VMs are configured as AD, DNS, and NTP servers.
 These services are independent in each region, a separate AD forest for each region, and recovery of the protected region services to the recovery region is not required.

 vSphere HA provides availability of the VMs themselves and the Microsoft domain concept provides the availability of the Microsoft Windows services that runs on them.
 For business resiliency, configure image-level backups of the VMs and store them in the region's Veeam repository server.
 Configure a Veeam backup copy job to copy the backup to the other site so you can provide an off-site copy of the backup.